-Dr. Ben Houle is the President of Orthopaedic Center of Southern Illinois and specializes in Sports Medicine and treatment of the injured athlete.
+Dr. Ben Houle specializes in Sports Medicine and treatment of the injured athlete.
 He is a Diplomate of the American Board of Orthopaedic Surgeons and a Fellow of the Royal College of Surgeons of Canada.
-Dr. Houle joined the Orthopaedic Center of Southern Illinois in 1998, following the completion of a Fellowship in Orthopaedic Sports Medicine Surgery at the University of Ottawa, Canada.
+Dr. Houle joined the Orthopaedic Center of Southern Illinois in 1998 following the completion of a Fellowship in Orthopaedic Sports Medicine Surgery at the University of Ottawa, Canada.

-Dr. Houle is a member of the American Academy of Orthopaedic Surgeons, Arthroscopy Association of North America and the American Orthopaedic Society for Sports Medicine.
+Dr. Houle is a member of the American Academy of Orthopaedic Surgeons (AAOS), Arthroscopy Association of North America (AANA) and the American Orthopaedic Society for Sports Medicine (AOSSM).
 He has participated in numerous Orthopaedic research projects and publications.

-Dr. Houle devotes his practice to the treatment of injured athletes and the promotion of safety in sporting activities.
-He assisted in the development of the weekly Sports Clinic at the Center and has served as a Team Physician for the Mt.Vernon Township High School.
+Dr. Houle devotes his practice to joint replacement and visco-supplementation, as well as treatment of injured athletes and the promotion of safety in sporting activities.
+He assisted in the development of the Sports Clinic at the Center and has served as a team physician for the Mt.Vernon Township High School.

 Customized Knee Replacement